marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 {% endhighlight %}

-The generator will ask you a couple questions to scaffold the app and I recommend that you choose to not use [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) when asked unless you know what they are and are willing to use them.
+The generator will ask you a couple questions to scaffold the app and I recommend that you answer "No" to use [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) when asked, unless you know what they are and are willing to use them.
 Also, please make sure you keep the `angular-route` module option selected when asked which AngularJS modules you'd like to include since we'll be using it on rubygems-charts.